Are you ready for college-level courses in English and Math?

 All juniors who attend public high school in California automatically participate in the EAP, which includes answering questions on the California Assessment for Student Performance and Progress (CAASPP) during spring semester of the Junior year.

-The CAASPP assessment is completed computerized.
-In order for student results to be released to California State University campuses and California Community Colleges, students must click on the prompt.
+The CAASPP assessment is completely computerized.
+In order for student results to be released to California State University campuses and California Community Colleges, students must click on the prompt to release their scores.

 This will also enable you see your test results online, and make it easier for CSU campuses to match your EAP scores to your application so you can be exempted from the CSU English and/or Entry Level Mathematics Placement Tests.

-There are two parts to the CAASPP test, a computer adaptive component (the equivalent of the multiple choice questions) and instead of an essay, students will have to complete performance tasks.
+There are two parts to the CAASPP test, a computer adaptive component (the equivalent of the multiple choice questions) and students will have to complete performance tasks.

 March-July 2015 Schools will administer tests to students.
 Schools may vary in whether all parts of test are completed in one day or two.